smartdevicelink/protocol_spec/README.md

 ### 4.3 Audio Service (PCM)
 >Available: Protocol Version 3 and greater

+The application can start the audio service to send PCM audio data to the head unit.

 ### 4.4 Video Service (H.264)
 >Available: Protocol Version 3 and greater